 You’ll want to be as creative as possible during the brainstorming stage.
-It’s important to make sure that your creativity isn’t stifled by trying to remember 20 different name ideas.
+It’s essential not to stifle your creativity by keeping 100 different name ideas in your head.

 Using NameBounce, creating a brainstorming list is easy.
 Click a star next to a name, and we’ll add it to the favorites list on the right side of the page.
 Make sure that you write the names down elsewhere if you are clearing your browser’s cookies!